Molx32/websec/README.md

 3. Click on _Find scripts_
 Check if interesting data can be found.

+### :white_check_mark: Analyze errors
+Error message can contain stack trace and other useful information.

+#### Technique 1 - Filter 5xx errors
+In the _Target_ tab :
+1. Click on filters
+2. Enable only in-scope items
+3. Filter by status code 5xx [server error]
+4. Look at every response received

+#### Technique 2 - Filter 5xx errors
+In the _Target_ tab :
+1. Click on filters
+2. Enable only in-scope items
+3. Search terms :
+  - "Error"
+  - "Stack"
+  - "Stack trace"
+  - "Debug"
+  - Etc...

 ### Find hidden headers
 Use Param Miner automatically?!